-I hate the dreaded sound of his heavy-duty boots beating against the hard floor.
-Each determined, calculated step intensified innermost fears and anxieties.
-He was here this morning, his corpulent body on mine, his ravenous hands cleaved to my sweaty skin, his low, throaty voice hot to my ear.
-It’s unlike him to return twice in one day, demanding more.
+I dreaded the sound of his heavy-duty boots on the hard floor.
+Each stealth-like step intensified innermost fears and anxieties.
+He was here this morning, his corpulent body on mine, his greedy hands cleaved to my skin, his low, throaty voice hot to my ear.
+It’s unlike him to return to the basement twice in one day to demand more.

-Snatching the filthy threadbare blanket over my head, I laid motionless with bated breath, the thumping, muscular organ beneath my rib cage plunging to the depths of my hollow stomach.
+Snatching the filthy threadbare blanket over my head, I laid motionless with bated breath, the thumping, muscular organ beneath my rib cage plunging to the depths of my empty stomach.

 Please fall down the stairs, I thought, tasting salty tears on my dry lips.
-Let him miss a step and plummet to his death.
-Relieve me from a life of solitary darkness and inhumane shackles.
+Let him miss a step and plummet to his death to relieve me from a life of solitary darkness and inhumane shackles.

 His footsteps stopped.
-I felt the intensity of his stare roaming over me and curled my toes, tucking my feet under the blanket, away from his evil, penetrating eyes.
+I felt his intense stare roam over me and curled my toes, tucking my feet under the blanket away from the evilness that glinted in his eyes.

 A tired, breathless sigh blew from his mouth.

-Praying he’ll demonstrate any form of leniency, or to forget I exist and move on, I closed my eyelids.
+Praying that he will forget I exist and move on, I closed my eyelids.

-“Alexa, I know you are awake,” a familiar voice said, and my pinched eyes snapped wide.
+“Alexa, I know you are awake,” said a familiar voice, and my pinched eyes snapped wide.
 “Please come out.”

 For a long moment, I remained under the safety of the duvet, wondering if perhaps the sound of Kathy’s voice was a misconception.
 Her closeness, a mystifyingly phantasmagorical encounter, one that I had dreamt and wished to see for countless days, or has it been months?
 Years?

 I had lost count a long time ago.